Chapuis History, Family Crest & Coats of Arms

 The Old French word "Chaput" was a type of chopping block that was used to work slate and create different shapes.
 The name Chaput was originally given to carpenters.

 Early Origins of the Chapuis family

 The surname Chapuis was first found in Forez, a former province of France, now part of the modern Loire, the Haute-Loire and Puy-de-Dôme departments, where they have held a family seat since the 1100's.

 By the beginning of the 12th century the family was well established in the region of Forez and several members of this important family made a distinctive contribution to the community in which they lived and were rewarded with lands, titles, and letters patent confirming their nobility.

 Claude Chapuis is recorded as the Lord of Condrieu and in 1109, as reward for his great contribution both culturally and religiously, he received the permission to construct the chapel of Saint Martin in honour of the family.

 Early History of the Chapuis family

 This web page shows only a small excerpt of our Chapuis research.
-Another 297 words (21 lines of text) covering the years 1389, 1536, 1630, 1641, 1667, 1710 and 1696 are included under the topic Early Chapuis History in all our PDF Extended History products and printed products wherever possible.
+Another 250 words (18 lines of text) covering the years 1389, 1536, 1630, 1641, 1667, 1710 and 1696 are included under the topic Early Chapuis History in all our PDF Extended History products and printed products wherever possible.

 Chapuis Spelling Variations